liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `SingleProcessor`

-@palette Core@ A `Processor` that performs a computation on input events to produce output events.
+@palette Core@ <!--\index{SingleProcessor@\texttt{SingleProcessor}} A-->A<!--/i--> `Processor` that performs a computation on input events to produce output events.
 This is the direct descendant of `Processor`, and probably the one you'll want to inherit from when creating your own processors.
 While `Processor` takes care of input and output queues, `SingleProcessor` also implements `Pullable`s and `Pushable`s.
-These take care of collecting input events, waiting until one new event is received from all input traces before triggering the computation, pulling and buffering events from all outputs when either of the `Pullable`s is being called, etc.

-The only thing that is left undefined is what to do when new input events have been received from all input traces.
+These take care of collecting input events, waiting until one new event is received from all input traces before triggering the computation, pulling and buffering events from all outputs when either of the `Pullable`s is being called, etc. The only thing that is left undefined is what to do when new input events have been received from all input traces.
 This is the task of abstract method `compute()`, which descendants of this class must implement.

 #### `Sink`